joshenx/concertcougher/README.md

 ## About The Project

-Concert Cougher is a game (250K views on reddit!) which allows you to cough all you like at a classical concert until someone shushes you.
+Concert Cougher is a game which allows you to cough all you like at a classical concert until someone shushes you.
 Concert Cougher gives all musicians a chance to come to terms with their trauma through exposure therapy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>